am8850/self-assessment-assistant/README.md

-# self-assessment-assistant
+# ai-evaluation-writer

-An AI self-assessment assisstant.
+An AI tool to help write a self evaluation.